chengyin38/mlops_stack_ado_single_ws_template/README.md

 in this repo.

 # Customizations involved
+- Use project_id to prevent project name clashes under the same Azure susbcription
 - Single workspace for staging/prod
 - Rename secrets without `_` to work with Azure Key Vault
 - Turn off CD when merging pull requests